Hope 80

 Join us to write a new chapter in human history

-Led by the great-grandson of Mahatma Gandhi, the descendants of global leaders during World War II will tour the world as ambassadors of peace.
-In their hands they will carry the Flame of Hope.
+Led by the great-grandson of Mahatma Gandhi, the descendants of Truman, Tojo, Churchill, Nazi officers, and Auschwitz survivors will tour the world as ambassadors of peace.

 "Yesterday's enemy is today's friend.”